-During the thirteen months ended December 31, 2014, the estimate for future decommissioning and restoration costs for the Poplar Creek pit increased by \$149,994 (twelve months ended November 30, 2013 - decreased by \$219,665).
-Of the increase, an increase of \$169,088 (2013 - decrease of \$63,053) was attributable to the 76 acres related to the land use agreement (see Note 9) and was recorded as a loss on the land use agreement receivable, while a decrease of \$19,094 (2013 - decrease of \$156,612) was attributable to the 90 acre laydown storage yard and recorded as a recovery on the write-down of intangible assets.
-These amounts are included in other expenses on the financial statements (see Note 24 for additional detail).
+During the twelve months ended December 31, 2015, the estimate for future decommissioning and restoration costs for the Poplar Creek pit increased by \$43,464 (thirteen months ended December 31, 2014 - increased by \$149,994).
+Included in the increase is an increase of \$16,735 (2014 - increase of \$169,088) attributable to the 76 acres related to the land use agreement (see Note 9) and was recorded as a loss on the land use agreement and an increase of \$26,729 (2014 - decrease of \$19,094) attributable to the 90 acre laydown storage yard and recorded as a write-off (2014 - recovery) of intangible assets.
+These amounts are included in other expenses on the financial statements (see Note 23 for additional detail).

 The terms of the contracts give the Province of Alberta the right to terminate the contracts without cause upon three months written notice.
 The contracts provide that the Province of Alberta may at any time during the term of the agreement require the Corporation to operate the tender location in cooperation with oil sand lease development.
 The Province of Alberta also has the right to withdraw any portion of the lands from the contracts and those lands withdrawn shall cease to be the responsibility of the Corporation with respect to any environmental rehabilitation obligations.
-In January 2015, the Province of Alberta amended the boundary of Susan Lake effective January 22, 2015, but the amendment had no impact on the value of the management contract and no significant impact on the Corporation.